Craig Binns

 Craig Binns (born July 18, 1974) is a Canadian former professional ice hockey defenceman.

 Binns played three seasons (1991 – 1994) of major junior hockey in the Ontario Hockey League, scoring 3 goals and 19 assists for 22 points while earning 260 penalty minutes in 168 games played.

-Binns went on to play ten seasons years of professional hockey, retiring after the 2003–04 season spent with the Lubbock Cotton Kings of the Central Hockey League.
+Binns went on to play ten seasons of professional hockey, retiring after the 2003–04 season spent with the Lubbock Cotton Kings of the Central Hockey League.

 Following his playing career, Binns settled in Midland, Texas, where he is now a fireman with the Midland Fire Department.